![]() |

-Great Karoo semi-desert climate |
+The Great Karoo semi-desert climate,

+Generally the Great Karoo is an exposed, windy region, hot in summer and cold in winter.
 Droughts are the rule, good seasons the exception.

 Temperatures can peak to minus 5°C in winter and 43°C in summer.

-Experiencing the unforgiving desert elements of the Karoo weather is an adventure in itself
+Experiencing the unforgiving desert elements of the Karoo weather is an adventure in itself.

+The rain, brought by the humid sea winds, comes down over the weather side of the mountain slopes.
 The lee side stays basically dry and therefore the endless grassland of the Karoo gets less then 400mm of rain annually, which falls mainly in summer.
 The winter months are almost completely dry.

-Great Karoo landscape and a much needed shower of rain in the distance
+The Karoo landscape and a much needed shower of rain in the distance

 The rainfall gets even less towards the north-west.
 In the upper Karoo it rains on average less than 200mm per year, which makes it an arid, semi-desert zone (meaning that precipitation is less than the rate of evaporation).